 Residential Results

-Effective Useful Life
+Effective Useful Life (EUL)

 Estimated EULs

+It is traditional for EUL studies to test several statistical distributions to determine best fit for the lifetime model.
 After testing multiple distributions, the Evaluation Team used the Weibull parametric survival model to estimate the expected distribution of lifetimes for each of the six residential measures.
 For each of the measures analyzed, most of the installed units are still installed and operating.
 For these units, the age at failure is unknown (“censored”) and, while we lack complete information on the lifetime of these units, these records provide vital information that is used by the Weibull model to estimate the survival function.

-Figure 1 shows the estimated probability density functions (PDFs) for the six residential measures.
+Figure 2 shows the estimated probability density functions (PDFs) for the six residential measures.
 This represents the expected share of units that will fail in a given year.
 Each of these PDFs is defined by its two estimated parameters: (shape parameter) and (scale parameter).
 The shape parameter (also referred to as the slope parameter) represents the failure rate behavior of the equipment type, and the scale parameter represents the spread in the lifetimes of the equipment.
-While there are differences in the PDFs shown in Figure 1, they are similar in that the estimated shape parameter for each equipment type is greater than 1.0, indicating that the failure rate increases over time.
+While there are differences in the PDFs shown in Figure 2, they are similar in that the estimated shape parameter for each equipment type is greater than 1.0, indicating that the failure rate increases over time.
 The estimated shape parameter is greatest for the compressor-driven measures (HPWH, DHP, ASHP, and Central AC) and lowest for insulation.
 Conversely, the scale parameter is greatest for insulation and lowest for HPWH.